Rectangular maximum-volume submatrices and their applications: Main result

-So we get a very simple greedy method which is formalized in Algorithm ~\ref{alg:2maxvol}.
-We start from a nonsingular square submatrix $\widehat{A}$ and corresponding $C$, then iteratively add rows to $\widehat{A}$, correponding to the row of the maximal length in $C$ and recompute $C$.
+So we get a very simple greedy method, which is formalized in Algorithm ~\ref{alg:2maxvol}.
+We start from a non-singular square submatrix $\widehat{A}$ and corresponding $C$ (we get them from \textbf{maxvol} algorithm), then iteratively add a row to $\widehat{A}$, corresponding to the row of the maximal length in $C$, recompute $C$ and update the vector $L$ of lengths of each row of the matrix $C$.
 We call this algorithm the \textbf{rect\_maxvol} algorithm as it is a natural extension of the original \textbf{maxvol} algorithm for rectangular submatrices.
-Iterations can be stopped when the the length of each row of $C$ is less than a given parameter $\tau$.
+Iterations can be stopped when a length of each row of $C$ is less than a given parameter $\tau$, assuring that the multiplier for the approximation error in the Chebyshev norm will not be higher, than $\sqrt{1+\tau^2}$.

-The numerical experiments with randomly generated $N \times r$ matrices have shown that Algorithm~\ref{alg:2maxvol} requires only $K \approx 1.2r$ rows to reach upper bound of $2.0$ for the length of each non-dominant row of $C$ and only $K \approx 2r$ to reach the upper bound $1.0$ for the length of each non-dominant row of $C$.
-These results are consistent with the theory from section \ref{sec:bounds}.
+Numerical experiments with randomly generated $N \times r$ matrices (not presented here) have shown that Algorithm~\ref{alg:2maxvol} requires only $K \approx 1.2r$ rows to reach the upper bound of $2.0$ for the length of each non-``basis'' row of $C$ and only $K \approx 2r$ to reach the upper bound $1.0$ for the length of each non-``basis'' row of $C$.
+These results are consistent with the theory from Section \ref{sec:bounds}.

 Since we already evaluated the computational cost for the recomputation of $C$, it is easy to calculate the number of operations, required for Algorithm~\ref{alg:2maxvol}.
-Computation of a nonsingular submatrix with the help of LU decomposition with pivoting requires about $0.5Nr^2$ operations.
-Since the operations, required to compute $CC_i^*$, are already taken into account in the computation of $C$, we can get the total complexity of Algorithm~\ref{alg:2maxvol}: it is $N(K^2- 0.5r^2)$ operations.
-For the parameter $\tau=1$, the theoretical estimate of $K=2r-1$ gives us the following result: computational complexity of Algorithm~\ref{alg:2maxvol} is $3.5Nr^2$ operations.
+Computation of a non-singular submatrix with a help of the LU decomposition with pivoting requires $\mathcal{O}(Nr^2)$ operations.
+Since operations, required to compute $CC_i^*$, are already taken into the account in the computation of $C$, we can get the total complexity of Algorithm~\ref{alg:2maxvol}: it is $\mathcal{O}(N(2K^2-r^2))$ operations.
+For the parameter $\tau=1.0$, the theoretical estimate of $K=2r-1$ gives us the following result: computational complexity of the Algorithm~\ref{alg:2maxvol} is $\mathcal{O}(Nr^2)$ operations.